 When learning how to replace the AC capacitor, the first step is turning off the main power supply to stop the current from flowing.
 Next, look for a circuit breaker near the outdoor air conditioner unit and ensure it is off.

 If you cannot see the circuit breaker, you can completely shut down the electricity from the main power box.
-Ensure the thermostat is also in the OFF position to prevent low voltage currents from going to the capacitor.
+Ensure the thermostat is also in the OFF position to prevent low-voltage currents from going to the capacitor.

 2. Open the Access Panel

 Use a nut driver to remove the mounting screws securing the access panel.
 This panel is mainly at the upper corner of the conditioner’s casing.
-Ensure you keep the screws safely because you will use them after replacing the capacitor.
+Ensure you keep the screws safe because you will use them after replacing the capacitor.

 3. Examine the Old Capacitor

 Once you open the access panel, you can see the old capacitor.
 It looks like a can, and it has writings on the sides.
-Note the load voltage indicated, tolerance and capacitance.
+Note the load voltage indicated, tolerance, and capacitance.

 When buying a new capacitor, ensure you get one with the same exact load voltage as the previous voltage.
 Although you could get it slightly different in shape, it is not a cause for an alarm.